Acceptable Use Policy

 |Responsible Official:||Chief Information Officer tel.
 (202) 319-5373|

-The CUA Campus Network refers to all computing resources provided by the university, including computers, servers, and network peripherals such as printers, scanners, and copiers, connected through a high-speed backbone to each other and the Internet, plus the programs and services hosted by or contracted through the university for use by the CUA community.
+The CUA Campus Network refers to all computing resources provided by the University, including computers, servers, and network peripherals such as printers, scanners, and copiers, connected through a high-speed backbone to each other and the Internet, plus the programs and services hosted by or contracted through the University for use by the University community.
 Network connectivity has become crucial for the successful completion of many academic, research, and institutional objectives, and so it is incumbent upon users of the network to understand their responsibilities in order to protect the security, integrity, and availability of all institutional systems and the privacy of other users.
-CUA provides many computing facilities to help students, faculty, and staff to complete their work and enjoy the benefits broad Internet access can provide, and therefore guidelines are necessary to help ensure these benefits are fairly available to the entire campus community.
+The University provides many computing facilities to help students, faculty, and staff to complete their work and enjoy the benefits broad Internet access can provide, and therefore guidelines are necessary to help ensure these benefits are fairly available to the entire campus community.

-This Acceptable Use Policy enumerates the rules that apply to all users of the CUA Campus Network and CUA issued and maintained computing equipment and devices.
+This Acceptable Use Policy enumerates the rules that apply to all users of the University Campus Network and University-issued and maintained computing equipment and devices.
 All members of the campus community and guests are expected to follow these rules, encourage others to do the same, and to report willful violations.

 II.
-Comply with Intended Use of the CUA Campus Network
+Comply with Intended Use of the University Campus Network

-The CUA Campus Network and associated network resources and equipment are intended to assist the campus community to achieve all aspects of the university’s mission, including research, education, and administration.
-All CUA Policies that govern academic and personal behavior on campus are equally applicable to campus computing resources.
+The University Campus Network and associated network resources and equipment are intended to assist the campus community to achieve all aspects of the University’s mission, including research, education, and administration.
+All University Policies that govern academic and personal behavior on campus are equally applicable to campus computing resources.
 Additional policies and guidelines may also apply to users of particular systems and equipment on the campus network or that communicate with resources on the network.
 Similarly, federal, state, and local laws concerning libel, harassment, privacy, copyright, theft, and threats also apply to computing environments and may be prosecuted by law-enforcement officials.

 III.
-Maintain the Integrity and Availability of the CUA Campus Network
+Maintain the Integrity and Availability of the University Campus Network

 Users are not permitted to interfere with or alter the integrity of any part of the campus network, equipment, systems, or computing services.
 Examples include, but are not limited to: